 - 1. In the admin console, click Authentication > Signing In > Sign-in Policies. - 2.
-Select an existing URL or create a new URL. - 3.
-Under Configure Sign-in Notifications, select the check box for Pre-Auth Sign-in Notification, Post-Auth Sign-in Notification, or both. - After Pre-Auth Sign-in Notification, select a previously configured sign-in notification from the drop-down menu. - After Post-Auth Sign-in Notification, select the option for Use a common Sign-in Notification for all roles or Use the Sign-in Notification associated to the assigned role. - If you select Use a common Sign-in Notification for all roles, select a previously configured sign-in notification from the drop-down menu. - If you select Use the Sign-in Notification associated to the assigned role, the sign-in notification configured for the assigned role will be used. - Prevent the Post-Auth sign-in notification from being displayed to users who have seen it before, by selecting the Skip if already shown check box.
+Select an existing URL or create a new URL. - Under Configure Sign-in Notifications, select the check box for Pre-Auth Sign-in Notification, Post-Auth Sign-in Notification, or both. - After Pre-Auth Sign-in Notification, select a previously configured sign-in notification from the drop-down menu. - After Post-Auth Sign-in Notification, select the option for Use a common Sign-in Notification for all roles or Use the Sign-in Notification associated to the assigned role. - If you select Use a common Sign-in Notification for all roles, select a previously configured sign-in notification from the drop-down menu. - If you select Use the Sign-in Notification associated to the assigned role, the sign-in notification configured for the assigned role will be used. - Prevent the Post-Auth sign-in notification from being displayed to users who have seen it before, by selecting the Skip if already shown check box.
 (This is only a hint to the system and might not be honored in all environments.) - 4.
 Click Save Changes. - 5.
-You can customize the appearance of the sign-in notification message by selecting Authentication > Signing In > Sign-in Pages and creating a sign-in page or using an existing page. - 6.
+You can customize the appearance of the sign-in notification message by selecting Authentication > Signing In > Signin - 6.
 Under Sign-in Notification appearance, customize UI options for Pre-Auth Notifications and Post-Auth Notifications by changing the following items: - For Notification Title enter the text that appears at the top of the sign-in notification page. - In the Proceed Button box, enter the text for the button that the user clicks to proceed with the sign-in.